Get started by searching below:

 Find a Minnesota Birth Injury Lawyer Near You

-If your child was harmed due to a health care provider’s negligence, your family shouldn’t have to face the financial burden alone.
-You may be entitled to compensation to help cover medical expenses and other costs.
+If medical mistakes harmed your child, your family shouldn’t have to face the financial burden alone.
+You may be entitled to compensation to help cover lifelong care.

 The Birth Injury Justice Center partners with leading birth injury lawyers who have recovered over $1 billion for families affected by medical negligence, including those in Minnesota.